abdulmoizbhatti/Constellation-Explorer/README.md

 # Constellation Explorer

 An interactive 3D constellation explorer built with JavaScript, HTML, and CSS.
-Features real astronomical data and star animations.
-Explore Orion, the Big Dipper, and Cassiopeia with smooth zooms, orbitals, and detailed star information.
+Showcases real astronomical data with animated stars and immersive effects.

+Explore Orion, the Big Dipper, and Cassiopeia using intuitive camera controls, orbital navigation, and star details.

 More Constellations and UI/UX updates to come!